 All channels are flat field corrected.
 Channels 4, 5, 6 are normalized to channel 6.

 NDVI is calculated from channels 4 and 6.
 Color Infrared (CIR) is generated from channels 4, 5, and 6.

 Buffer and alpha blending

-Geometry buffer is the buffer TerrAvion put in place on top of the geometry so that extra imagery is contained in the GeoTIFF in case surrounding information is needed for analysis.
+TerrAvion adds a geometry buffer on top of the geometry so that extra imagery is contained in the GeoTIFF in case surrounding information is needed for analysis.

-Alpha blending also known as feather is contained in the GeoTIFF, so that tiles derived from the GeoTIFF blend together well when there are overlapping fields.
+Alpha blending, also known as feather, is also contained in the GeoTIFF.
+It helps tiles derived from GeoTIFFs blend together well when there are overlapping fields.